larswolter/WebDAVSyncApp/README.md

-# m4bApp
+# WebDAVSyncAPP
-An application to manage m4b Audiobooks.
-First function implemented is to synchronize files from an webdav server (Nextcloud for example)
+An application to sync files from a webdav server (Nextcloud for example).
+First usage is to sync some audiobooks

 ## Syncing files with Webdav